-It's often said that one of the most famous drawings is Leonardo's ‘Vitruvian Man’ which is the image on the left.
+It's often said that one of the most famous drawings is Leonardo's ‘Vitruvian Man’ which is the image above.

 Even people who claim to know nothing about art are familiar with this drawing; a perfect anatomy of a naked man set in a circle and showing the symmetry of the human body.